 |Frame Size (H x L):||79" x 114.25"|

-Whatever the case may be, symbolism of various kinds, both obvious and subtle, abounds in Civil War era flags, as well as those produced in its wake.
+A Southern relationship seems unlikely in the 4th flag, which was owned by a Union Army veteran from one of the hardest fighting units of the Civil War, who became a career Union soldier and remained with the Army until his death (or very near to it) in the 1920’s.
+But whatever the case may be, symbolism of various kinds, both obvious and subtle, abounds in Civil War era flags, as well as those produced in its wake.
 This was, of course, a time of great passion and expression, and since there was no official way to configure the stars on the American flag until 1912, flag makers took all manner of liberties to both send messages and create beautiful imagery.
 When a visually impressive star pattern or is present on an early flag, interest among collectors is heightened.
-When the design is unique or particularly rare, and/or historically interesting messages might exist, the increase in desirability can become exponential.
-In this case, whether or not the flag bears Southern sympathies, the configuration of the stars is so extraordinarily graphic that it easily falls among the top 1% of those known to exist.
+When the design is unique or particularly rare, and/or historically interesting messages exist, the increase in desirability can become exponential.
+So the inclusion of the saltire adds both mystery and value, and whether or not the flag bears Southern sympathies, the configuration of the stars is so extraordinarily graphic that it easily falls among the top 1% of those known to exist.

 Among the four flags in this closely related group, all are post-war.
 One other shares the 38 star count.
 The remaining two have 37 stars, which places their manufacture immediately beforehand, between 1867-1876.
 I expect that all of these may have been made in 1876 specifically, for use during celebrations of our nation's 100-year anniversary of independence.
 This patriotic occasion resulted in lots of flag-making and this was the year when Reconstruction of the South came to an end.
 Both the 37 and 38 star counts were in use during that year and those with a starburst may symbolize an exploding firework and the general fanfare associated with this historic event.